 The toilets in Sweden are modern and sometimes have fun Scandinavian designs to keep you entertained.
 There are many public restrooms close to popular sights, which are easily accessible for tourists to find.

-The ones in fast-food places now also charge you, and some others have locks to keep out people that aren't guests.
-Just ask your waiter for the bathroom lock code.
+If you are dining at the restaurant, just ask your waiter for the bathroom lock code.
 Either way, it's common courtesy to pay for something—whether it's a small item or drink—before you ask to use the bathroom.

 Also, the train station is one of the few places in Sweden that tend to have dirtier bathrooms.